cs1302uga/cs1302-ce06/README.md

    The `nc` command provided above is not related to the exercise.
    If you type it in, then you may end up wasting time.
-   The comand connects you to a highly addictive form of entertainment provided Sten S. Stans, an elite Dutch Unix engineer.
+   The command connects you to a highly addictive form of entertainment provided Sten S. Stans, an elite Dutch Unix engineer.

 **NOT A CHECKPOINT**